Jamal Olasewere

-Jamal Olasewere (born September 16, 1991) is a Nigerian American professional basketball player for Pistoia Basket 2000 of the Italian Serie A2.
+Jamal Olasewere (born September 16, 1991) is a Nigerian-American former professional basketball player.
 He completed his college career at Long Island University, where he was an All-American and Conference Player of the Year.

 College career

 Olasewere, a 6'7" forward from Silver Spring, Maryland attended Springbrook High School and chose Long Island for college.
 There, he was a four-year starter and led the Blackbirds to three consecutive NCAA tournament bids from 2011 to 2013.
 As a senior, Olasewere averaged 18.9 points and 8.6 rebounds per game and was named Northeast Conference player of the year and an honorable mention All-American by the Associated Press.
 For his career, Olasewere scored a school-record 1,871 points and collected 964 rebounds.

 Professional career

 In August 2013, Olasewere signed a one-year deal with the Italian League club Vanoli Cremona.

 In August 2019, he signed with Úrvalsdeild karla club Grindavík.
 On January 9, 2020, the team released him from his contract due to injuries.
 In 10 games, he averaged 18 points and 7 rebounds per game.

 On July 5, 2020, he has signed with Eurobasket Roma of the Italian Serie A2.
 Olasewere averaged 15.8 points, 6.4 rebounds, and 1.5 assists per game.
-On August 17, 2021, he signed with Pistoia Basket 2000.
+On August 17, 2021, he signed with Pistoia Basket 2000, but never played a game for the team.